 Therefore, we have that $|M_w(z)|^2 - 1 = \frac{(1 - |w|^2)(1 - |z'|^2)}{|w + z'|^2}$.
 From the assumptions that $|z| \leq 1$ and $|w| < 1$, we have that the numerator of the righthand side is nonpositive.
 Therefore, $|M_w(z)| \leq 1$, with equality when $|z| = 1$.

-This generalization is well-studied in conformal geometry, and it satisfies many of the same properties of the classical Mobius transformations in two dimensions.
-The proofs that these maps respect properties enjoyed by the Mobius transformations ultimately comes down to more high school algebra.
+This generalization is well-studied in conformal geometry, and it satisfies many of the same properties of the classical M\"obius transformations in two dimensions.
+The proofs that these maps respect properties enjoyed by the M\"obius transformations ultimately comes down to more high school algebra.
 Proofs can be found in many sources, such as Stoll's text.
 From now on, we will use the variable $R$ instead of $\zeta$ to emphasize the fact that it is a rotation matrix.

 The properties we use are:

 \begin{itemize} \item The maps $M_{R,w}(z)$ are diffeomorphisms of the open unit ball and its boundary sphere in $\R^{d}$.

 \item These maps preserve the sphere metric on the unit disc induced by its inclusion in to the southern hemisphere of the sphere.